bspeice/speice.io/_posts/2019-02-06-stacking-up.md

 place everything on the heap.
 JIT compilers ([PyPy](https://www.pypy.org/), [HotSpot](https://www.oracle.com/technetwork/java/javase/tech/index-jsp-136373.html)) may optimize some heap allocations away, but you should never assume it will happen.
-C makes things clear with calls to special functions ([malloc(3)](https://linux.die.net/man/3/malloc) is one) being the way to use heap memory.
+C makes things clear with calls to special functions (like [malloc(3)](https://linux.die.net/man/3/malloc)) needed to access heap memory.
 Old C++ has the [`new`](https://stackoverflow.com/a/655086/1454178) keyword, though modern C++/C++11 is more complicated with [RAII](https://en.cppreference.com/w/cpp/language/raii).

-For Rust specifically, the principle is this: **stack allocation will be used for everything that doesn't involve "smart pointers" and collections.** We'll skip over a precise definition of the term "smart pointer" for now, and instead discuss what we should watch for when talking about the memory region used for allocation:
+For Rust, we can summarize as follows: **stack allocation will be used for everything that doesn't involve "smart pointers" and collections**.
+We'll skip over a precise definition of the term "smart pointer" for now, and instead discuss what we should watch for to understand when stack and heap memory regions are used:

 1. Stack manipulation instructions (`push`, `pop`, and `add`/`sub` of the `rsp` register) indicate allocation of stack memory: